Deterministic and stochastic surrogate models for a slowly driven fast oscillator: Introduction

 Our second finding is that the full dynamics can be replicated extremely accurately, path-wise, by a surrogate model where the necessary information on the transition amplitudes is extracted from the slow motion by applying rational interpolation to the numerical trajectory and using the resulting approximate complex-time poles as input to the ``connection formula'' which describes the jump in fast amplitude across a Stokes line.
 Therefore, the surrogate model takes the form of a discrete walk in the complex plane for the complex amplitude of the fast motion.
 As such, the evolution of the modulus of the fast amplitude depends on the relative phase of each additional step, which is essentially, but not entirely, uncorrelated between subsequent steps.
 Thus, stochastic surrogate models can be constructed by randomizing the choice of phase.

 Our main tool is the Adaptive Antoulas--Anderson (``AAA'') algorithm for rational interpolation, introduced by Nakatsukasa \emph{et al.}\ \cite{NakatsukasaST:2018:AAAAR}, which provides us with a robust estimator for the location of the complex-time poles and their residues of the slow dynamics.
+The AAA algorithm has been applied to a variety of different problems \cite{NakatsukasaST:2023:FirstFY}, including, recently, the study of Stokes phenomena similar to what is done here \cite{DengL:2023:ExponentialAW, Lustri2023ExponentialAU}.

 This paper is structured as follows.
 In Section~\ref{s.slow}, we review the asymptotic theory for high-order fast-slow splitting of the forced oscillator.
 This can be done in many ways; our presentation is in a form that easily generalizes to more complicated situations.
 Section~\ref{s.matched} is a review of the derivation of the connection formula via matched asymptotics.
 Again, this material is classical, but we provide details for the convenience of the reader and, in particular, point out that the dynamics of the fast amplitude can be written as a discrete walk in the complex plane.
 Section~\ref{s.01} introduces the full coupled system.
 By direct numerical simulation, we observe that the solution in the fast phase space performs approximately a discrete random walk.
 We link this observation to the $0$--$1$ test for chaos.
 Section~\ref{s.aaa} gives an overview of rational interpolation and, specifically, the AAA algorithm.
 We then test the accuracy of the AAA approximation in conjunction with the asymptotic connection formula.
 In Section~\ref{s.deterministic}, we introduce the surrogate model, replacing the fast components of the coupled system with the AAA-estimator coupled with the connection formula.
 Section~\ref{s.stochastic} looks at phase randomization for the complex transition amplitude to account for the inherent uncertainty in knowing precise phase information.
 The paper concludes with a brief discussion and outlook.